 Teaching children the importance of saving early greatly influences their potential for successful financial management skills as adults.
 Even children as young as five years old can understand an allowance—making financial literacy lessons even more important.

 The sad reality is children oftentimes don’t learn essential financial lessons in school.
-While 8 in 10 think it’s important, only half of teachers surveyed teach financial literacy – at home – 74 percent of parents are reluctant to discuss money with their children.
+While 8 in 10 think it’s important, only half of teachers surveyed teach financial literacy–and at home, 74 percent of parents are reluctant to discuss money with their children.

 Financial education is critical to the foundation of a successful life.